Inflationary models in a minimally coupled $f(R,T)$ gravity: Constraints from $Planck$, BICEP/$Keck$, and ACT: Abstract

 \section{Abstract}

 The advent of high-precision cosmological observations has challenged many traditional inflationary models.
 Data from $Planck$ 2018 along with the BICEP/$Keck$ 2018 result have already ruled out most of the established models by placing tight constraints on the tensor-to-scalar ratio $r$.
 Upcoming missions like LiteBIRD \& CMB-S4 are expected to impose an even more stringent bound on $r$ , potentially excluding further models from the viable landscape.
 In this evolving observational context, modified gravity theories offer a promising way to reconcile inflationary models with data.
-In this work, we explore several inflationary models, namely mutated hilltop inflation, D-brane inflation, and Woods-Saxon inflation, within the framework of $f(R, T)$ gravity.
-The cosmological observable parameters, viz. scalar spectral tilt $n_s$, tensor-to-scalar ratio $r$, and running of scalar spectral index $n_{sk}$ are estimated for the three models, and their trajectories are plotted in the $n_s-r$ plane.
+In this work, we explore several inflationary models, namely mutated hilltop inflation, D-brane inflation, and Woods-Saxon inflation, within the framework of $f(R,T)$ gravity.
+A minimally coupled and linear combination of Ricci scalar and trace of EM tensor is considered as $f(R,T)=R+16\pi G \lambda T$ and the cosmological observable parameters, viz. scalar spectral tilt $n_s$, tensor-to-scalar ratio $r$, and running of scalar spectral index $n_{sk}$ are estimated for the three models, and their trajectories are plotted in the $n_s-r$ plane.
 The model results are evaluated in light of the $Planck$, BICEP/$Keck$, DESI DR2, and ACT DR6 data.
 We observe that for a certain model parameter space, these potentials are viable within the current observational bounds. \\

 \textbf{Keywords:} $f(R,T)$ gravity; Slow-roll Inflation; ACT DR6; DESI DR2